Land development

 • inspecting plumbing and drainage.

-Read more about current prices for other services.
+Find out more about current prices for other services.
 You'll also have to pay your providers for their services.
 Remember, you can only use our listed providers.

 Rules about relocating pipes

-You mustn't start work to move, remove or replace any Sydney Water pipes until you have our approval, including temporary replacement pipes.
-You need to engage a water servicing coordinator and lodge an approval application through the e-Developer system.
+You need to engage a water servicing coordinator and lodge an approval application through the e‑Developer system.
 Include a design of the proposed works and any temporary pipework.
 We'll review the design and tell you what you need to do to get our approval.
 This might include lodging a construction bond.

-Take a look at our Asset adjustment and protection manual and find out more about developer deeds and standard terms.
+See our Asset adjustment and protection manual and find out more about developer deeds and standard terms.

 How to track your applications